Pace of Play Policy

 The purpose of the AGA Pace of Play Policy is to provide timely play for the entire field.
 This policy and its guidelines have been established in accordance with Rules of Golf which state, “The player must not unreasonably delay in play of a stroke or play of the group, either when playing a hole or between two holes,” and, “It is recommended that the player make the stroke in no more than 40 seconds…and should usually be able to play more quickly than that… These philosophical statements govern pace of play enforcement.

 Monitors are not Pace Officials.
-A separate Rules or Pace Official will speak to players and hear appeals.
+A separate Rules or Pace Official will speak to players.
 As players complete a checkpoint hole, the Monitor will indicate their pace by displaying a flag.

 Pace Rules Application: General

 First Missed Checkpoint: Red Card; Penalty situation IF one or more players are making no clear effort to improve position.
 This would include failing to call a group through when in search, walking slowly, stopping between nines or holes without a legitimate reason.

 Second Missed Checkpoint: Penalty must be applied to all players, unless one or more can be exonerated by a pace official.